yonipeters7/javascript-scope-lab/README.md

 ## Tools and Resources

-It is recommended that you use the Visual Studio Code (VSCode) IDE for this code-along, but you can feel free to use any IDE that you feel comfortable using.
+It is recommended that you use the Visual Studio Code (VSCode) IDE for this lab.

 Useful considerations and terminology: